Bobs & LoLo

-Bobs & LoLo is a Vancouver-based children's music duo consisting of Robyn Hardy (Bobs), and Lorraine Pond (LoLo).
+Bobs & LoLo is a Vancouver-based children's music duo consisting of Robyn Hardy (Bobs) and Lorraine Pond (LoLo).

-Originally formed in 2003, Bobs & LoLo gained initial success by performing at the Vancouver Aquarium where Pond worked as an environmental educator.
-They recorded their first album, Sea Notes, in 2004, which had a marine-based theme and introduced children to ocean life.
+Originally formed in 2003, Bobs & LoLo gained initial success by performing at the Vancouver Aquarium, where Pond worked as an environmental educator.
+The following year, they recorded their first album, Sea Notes, which had a marine-based theme and introduced children to ocean life.
 Their second album, Musical Adventures (2006), features songs about healthy living, conserving wildlife and going green.
 In 2007, they released On Your Feet - A Musical Adventures DVD, which features 10 songs and full-length music videos from their second album, Musical Adventures.
-In 2008 they released the album, Action Packed which features upbeat songs with kid-friendly analogies, and is dedicated to kids with action-packed lives.
-Their most recent album, Connecting The Dots (2011) features songs about the connections people make with themselves, each other, and the world around them.
+The following year, they released the album Action Packed, which features upbeat songs with kid-friendly analogies, and is dedicated to kids with action-packed lives.
+Their 2011 album, Connecting The Dots, features songs about the connections people make with themselves, each other, and the world around them.

 Bobs & LoLo have won numerous awards, including a 2007 Parents' Choice Award: Silver Honour Award for Musical Adventures, a 2008 Parents' Choice Award for On Your Feet, a 2008 Children's Music Web Award for On Your Feet, a 2009 Parents' Choice Gold Award for Action Packed, a 2009 Canadian Indie Award Nomination for Favourite Children's Artist, a 2009 award for Best Children's Recording of the Year from the Western Canadian Music Alliance (WCMA), and a Juno nomination in 2010 (Action Packed), 2012 (Connecting The Dots) and 2015 (Wave Your Antlers).

 Beginning in 2009, Bobs & LoLo music videos have aired regularly on Treehouse TV across Canada and Disney Junior (formerly Playhouse Disney) across the U.S.

 Early history

 Pre-Bobs & LoLo

-Robyn Hardy and Lorraine Pond met in Girl Guides at a Guide camp when they were both 8 years old, and grew up together in Nanaimo, where their love of the natural world was encouraged by their proximity to the Pacific Ocean and coastal rainforest on Vancouver Island.
+Robyn Hardy and Lorraine Pond met in Girl Guides at a Guide camp when they were both eight years old, and grew up together in Nanaimo, where their love of the natural world was encouraged by their proximity to the Pacific Ocean and coastal rainforest on Vancouver Island.
 They parted ways soon after meeting, but reconnected in high school with a shared love of nature and an enjoyment for teaching children.
 Music was also a constant; they both took piano lessons from the same teacher as children, and also were in the school choir and an a cappella ensemble.

 After graduating high school, Pond moved to Vancouver to attend the University of British Columbia (UBC), where she received a Bachelor of Human Kinetics degree, after which she started working at the Vancouver Aquarium.
 Hardy moved to Victoria to attend the University of Victoria, where she received a Bachelor of Arts, with an honours degree majoring in linguistics.
 After finishing her degree, Hardy then studied at UBC and received a Bachelor of Education degree.
 She then started teaching in the local school district.